 1 June-4 August: Gerhard Richter: Painting in the Nineties, Anthony d’Offay Gallery, London.

-15 June-15 September: Shows S. with Child series [CR: 827/1-8] for the first time in Gerhard Richter: 100 Pictures at Carré d'Art, Museé d' Art Contemporain de Nîmes.
+15 June-15 September: the S. with Child series [CR: 827/1-8] is shown for the first time in Gerhard Richter: 100 Pictures at Carré d'Art, Museé d' Art Contemporain de Nîmes.

-Receives Golden Lion at 47th Venice Biennale.
+He receives the Golden Lion at the 47th Venice Biennale.

-Awarded Praemium Imperiale, Tokyo.
+Richter is awarded the Praemium Imperiale, Tokyo.

-7 September-11 January: Exhibits Betty [CR: 663-5] and October 18, 1977 in Images of Germany: Art from a Divided Country, Martin-Gropius-Bau, Berlin.
+7 September-11 January: he shows Betty [CR: 663-5] and October 18, 1977 [CR: 667-674] in Images of Germany: Art from a Divided Country, Martin-Gropius-Bau, Berlin.

-1998: Paints Abstract Paintings, Rhombus series [CR: 851/1-6] and Seascapes.
+1998: Richter paints Abstract Paintings, the Rhombus series [CR: 851/1-6] and Seascapes.

-Awarded a number of prizes including the Wexner Prize, a Foreign Honorary Membership of the American Academy of Arts and Letters, and the Staatspreis des Landes Nordrhein-Westfalen.
+Richter is awarded a number of prizes including the Wexner Prize, a Foreign Honorary Membership of the American Academy of Arts and Letters, and the Staatspreis des Landes Nordrhein-Westfalen.

-August: Suffers a stroke in his studio.
+In August he suffers a stroke in his studio.

-11 September-22 October: exhibits Rhombus series [CR: 851/1-6] and Abstract Paintings from 1994-98 at Anthony d’Offay Gallery, London.
+11 September-22 October: he exhibits the Rhombus series [CR: 851/1-6] and Abstract Paintings from 1994-98 at Anthony d’Offay Gallery, London.

 16 December-14 March: Atlas and Its Pictures, Städtische Galerie im Lenbachhaus, Munich.

-1999: Paints Abstract Paintings, Landscapes.
+1999: he paints Abstract Paintings and Landscapes.

 I wasn’t commissioned to depict the German flag.
 I was stimulated by the theme, even though Palermo existed and that famous flag by Jasper Johns.
 I also once had a 1 x 1 metre version of the flag in my living room, but that didn’t work; it was too intrusive, having to look at this black, red and gold all the time.

-[Interview with Hans Ulrich Obrist, November 2006, Richter 2009, p.524]
+[Interview with Hans Ulrich Obrist (November 2006), in Richter 2009, p.524]

 9 September-4 November: Gerhard Richter: The Complete Editions, Anthony d’Offay Gallery, London.

-2000: Paints Abstract Paintings, Flowers, Court Chapel, Dresden, a self-portrait with Benjamin H.D.
-Buchloh [CR: 865-3], portraits of his son, Moritz [CR: 863/1-3].
+2000: Richter paints Abstract Paintings, Flowers, Court Chapel, Dresden - a self-portrait with Benjamin H.D.
+Buchloh [CR: 865-3] - and portraits of his son, Moritz [CR: 863/1-3].

 A friendly printer had given me a 60-year-old photo which fascinated me greatly.
 It was an aerial view of the southern part of Cologne taken by the US Air Force in February '45, with a ruined bridge and countless bomb craters.

-[Interview with Hans Ulrich Obrist, November 2006, Richter 2009, p.524]
+[Interview with Hans Ulrich Obrist (November 2006), in Richter 2009, p.524]

-10 June-4 November: Shows Rhombus series of Abstract Paintings [CR: 851/1-6] at 49th Venice Biennale.
+10 June-4 November: he shows the Rhombus series of Abstract Paintings [CR: 851/1-6] at the 49th Venice Biennale.